 The continued presence of a Dravidian language, Brahui, in Pakistan’s Baluchistan province still spoken by more than half a million people, further suggests that the Dravidians moved eastwards and southwards under Aryan pressure.
-The struggle between these two ancient races is captured vividly in the mythology of the ages which depicts a great struggle between the light skinned devas and the dark skinned asuras.
+The struggle between these two historical entities is captured vividly in the mythology of the ages which depicts a great struggle between the light skinned devas and the dark skinned asuras.
 (The relation is reversed in the Avesta of ancient Iran, where ahuras are worshipped and devas reviled.)

-Whatever be its origins, it seems clear that the Sanskrit that emerged out of the Aryan Dravidian fusion was the language of a light skinned elite and was replaced by Persian, another Indo-European language of another light skinned elite.
-In northern India, these languages of the elites combined with regional dialects to produce a patois called Hindawi or Urdu.
+Whatever be its origins, it may be that the Sanskrit and other Prakrits that emerged out of the Aryan-Dravidian fusion were the languages of a light skinned elite, and were replaced by Persian, another Indo-European language of another light skinned elite.

 Perhaps a parallel division is anti-historically imagined between "Hindi" and "Urdu".
-Santosh Kumar Khare on the origin of Hindi in “Truth about Language in India” (EPW, December 14, 2002) writes: “the notion of Hindi and Urdu as two distinct languages crystallized at Fort William College in the first half of the 19th century.”
-He adds: “their linguistic and literary repertoires were built up accordingly, Urdu borrowing from Persian/Arabic and Hindi from Sanskrit.”
+Santosh Kumar Khare writes on the origin of Hindi in “Truth about Language in India” (EPW, December 14, 2002) that “the notion of Hindi and Urdu as two distinct languages crystallized at Fort William College in the first half of the 19th century... their linguistic and literary repertoires were built up accordingly, Urdu borrowing from Persian/Arabic and Hindi from Sanskrit.”
 They came to represent the narrow competing interests of emergent middle class urban Hindu and Muslim/Kayastha groups.